ML4GW/DeepClean/projects/sandbox/train/README.md

 ## Available commands
 ### `train`
-To get a sense for what command line arguments are available, you can run (from the `deepclean-train` conda environment: `conda activate deepclean`):
+To get a sense for what command line arguments are available, you can run (from the `deepclean-train` conda environment: `conda activate deepclean-train`):

 ```console
 train -h